Landaulet (car): 20th century

 After WWII landaulets were unfashionable and built only as parade cars for heads of state.
 Pope John XXIII, Pope Paul VI, and Pope Benedict XVI used landaulets based on Mercedes-Benz automobiles but after 1970 seemed to generally prefer modified military or commercial vehicles for the same job.
 Landaulet cars give occupants no protection from assassins.

 21st century 'concept cars'

 In 2011, a Lexus LS 600h L landaulet was created for use at the wedding of Albert II, Prince of Monaco, and Charlene Wittstock.
 The car was used to transport the couple on the day of their wedding, and afterwards put on display at the Oceanographic Museum in Monaco.

 The Peugeot 607 Paladine is a one-off landaulet version of the Peugeot 607.
 It was built as a concept car and presented in March 2000 at the Geneva Motor Show.
 The car was first used seven years later by Nicolas Sarkozy for his inauguration as president of France in May 2007.

-The Maybach division of Daimler AG showed a Maybach 62 landaulet concept car at the Middle East International Auto Show in November 2007.
+The Maybach division of Daimler AG showed a Maybach 62 S landaulet concept car at the Middle East International Auto Show in November 2007.
 They added the landaulet to their 2009 model line.

+Mercedes-Maybach G 650 Landaulet was introduced as the first SUV under the sub-brand name Mercedes-Maybach at the Geneva Motor Show in March 2017 with production limited to 99 units.